 Parents aren’t the only ones at risk for health issues when it comes to divorce.
 Children are susceptible to depression and other mental health issues, which often manifest physically.
 One recent study found that children living with both of their biological parents tend to be much healthier, physically, than those hailing from broken homes.
 That is a scary divorce fact, as well as a reminder that children are often the most vulnerable parties in a divorce.
 As chaotic as it can be for adults, it’s also important to take the time to look after the kids.

-Again, not a particularly scary divorce fact, but an interesting tidbit nonetheless.
+Again, not a particularly scary divorce fact, but an interesting tidbit nonetheless given our audience is mostly men.
 Women file for roughly two-thirds of all divorces in the United States.
 Though it’s varied some over the years, the number hovers a bit above 66 percent.
 The reasons for this are hotly debated.
 Some argue it is for custody reasons, while others cite economic factors, while still others exert that is for convenience’s sake.

 By now we all know about the health risks associated with cigarettes and smoking.
 But what you may not know is that it can also be detrimental to your marriage and relationships.
 According to one study, if one spouse smokes and the other doesn’t, the couple is ultimately 75 to 91 percent likelier to divorce.
 Consider quitting, it won’t only benefit your health, it may just save your marriage.